 Download a PDF of the full report here.

-At a recent Town Hall Meeting in Dyker Heights hosted by State Senator Marty Golden, local residents had mixed reactions to efforts by the city's Department of Transportation to calm traffic and make room for bikes.
+The message still hasn't reach southwest Brooklyn.
+At a recent Town Hall Meeting in Dyker Heights hosted by State Senator Marty Golden, local residents had mixed reactions to modest efforts by the city's Department of Transportation to calm traffic and make room on the roads for bicycles.